davidkellis/able/README.md

 For example, given:
 ```
-interface Enumerable T for E {
+interface Iterable T for E {
   fn each(E, T -> Unit) -> Unit
   ...
 }
 ```
-a client may call the `each` function by supplying a value of type `Enumerable T` as the first argument to `each`, like this:
+a client may call the `each` function by supplying a value of type `Iterable T` as the first argument to `each`, like this:
 ```
-// assuming Array T implements the Enumerable T interface
+// assuming Array T implements the Iterable T interface
-e: Enumerable Int = Array(1, 2, 3)    // e has type Enumerable Int
+e: Iterable Int = Array(1, 2, 3)    // e has type Iterable Int
 each(e, puts)
 ```
 or `each` may be called by supplying a value of type `Array T` as the first argument, like this:
 ```
-// assuming Array T implements the Enumerable T interface
+// assuming Array T implements the Iterable T interface
 e = Array(1, 2, 3)    // e has type Array Int
 each(e, puts)
 ```